AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 Yes, you are notified when your preemptible instances are about to be released.
 When your preemptible instance needs to be released due to a spot price change or insufficient resources, the instance first enters the To Be Released state and then is automatically released in 5 minutes.

 You can use CloudMonitor to subscribe to notifications for interrupted preemptible instances.
-For more information, see [t162637.md\#](/intl.en-US/Deployment & Maintenance/Event notifications/Set event notifications.md).
+For more information, see [Set event notifications](/intl.en-US/Deployment & Maintenance/Event notifications/Set event notifications.md).

 To check whether an instance is in the To Be Released state, you can view the [instance metadata](/intl.en-US/Instance/Manage instances/Manage instance metadata/Overview of ECS instance metadata.md), or call the [DescribeInstances](/intl.en-US/API Reference/Instances/DescribeInstances.md) operation and view the returned OperationLocks data.